-How to Set an Alarm on Apple Watch to Vibrate Silently (watchOS 10)
+How to Set Alarm on Apple Watch to Vibrate Only

 Did you know you can set an Apple Watch alarm to silently wake you via gentle vibrations on your wrist?
 Making your Apple Watch alarm vibrate instead of waking you with a loud alarm tone is quick and easy, and reduces disturbances to others around you.
 We'll show you how to set a silent Apple Watch alarm.